markets/awesome-ruby/README.md

 * [FiniteMachine](https://github.com/peter-murach/finite_machine) - A plain Ruby state machine with a straightforward and expressive syntax.
 * [simple_states](https://github.com/svenfuchs/simple_states) - A super-slim statemachine-like support library.
 * [Statesman](https://github.com/gocardless/statesman) - A statesmanlike state machine library.
+* [state_machines](https://github.com/state-machines/state_machines) - Adds support for creating state machines for attributes on any Ruby class.
 * [transitions](https://github.com/troessner/transitions) - A ruby state machine implementation.
 * [Workflow](https://github.com/geekq/workflow) - A finite-state-machine-inspired API for modeling and interacting with what we tend to refer to as 'workflow'.